aarongustafson/form-obfuscator/README.md

 ## API

 * `character` - The text character to replace each obfuscated character with.
 Default: *
-* `pattern` - Regular expression to manage replacement.
+* `pattern` (optional) - Regular expression to manage replacement.
 Matched characters will be kept, all other characters will be replaced.
 If no match is found, the whole string will be replaced.
+* `replacer` (optional) - A custom replacement function that will be used to replace the value.
+Requires `pattern` be set as well.
+The obfuscated value will be a result of `value.replace( pattern, replacer )` where _value_ is the original field value, _pattern_ is a Regular Expression conversion of `pattern`, and _replacer_ is this function.
+All components of the replacer will need to be addressed via `arguments`.
-* `maxlength` - The maximum number of characters to display when obfuscating the text. **Will cause `pattern` to be ignored.**
+* `maxlength` (optional) - The maximum number of characters to display when obfuscating the text.
+This truncation is applied at the end of the replacement process.

 ## Events